 Finally, non-clumping cat litters tend to be cheaper than clumping.
 For those on a tight budget or that have multiple cats, having to purchase pricey clumping cat litter products can be too much on the wallet.

-However, that isn’t to say that non-clumping litters don’t have their own challenges.
+However, that isn’t to say that non-clumping litters don’t have their challenges.

-For example, in general clumping varieties will do a better job of locking in odors for extended periods of time.
+For example, in general, clumping varieties will do a better job of locking in odors for extended periods.
 This means that a box of clumping cat litter might go many days longer than non-clumping before you need to worry about replacing the entire container.

 Furthermore, the way you determine if a litter box needs a refresh is simply when it starts to smell “too stinky”.
 This means that if you want to maximize your litter then there will likely be scenarios where the smells will begin to permeate in a room.